GRAINS-Soy, grains climb as energy prices rise, dollar cools

 Wheat and corn followed broad strength in the commodities sector as the dollar softened, in theory making U.S. grains more competitive globally.

-Spot U.S. crude oil futures were up $4 a barrel, or 4.6%, lifting grain futures.
+Spot U.S. crude oil futures were up more than $4 a barrel, or 5%, lifting grain futures.

 "Crude is up and the dollar is sharply lower, so that is helping everything.
 It's the energy, and the bean oil blend into diesel fuel," said Sherman Newlin, an analyst with Risk Management Commodities.